 So, now that we have looked at some of the most common types of knowledge bases, what you have to decide is which of these are you looking to create.

-Is it an online wiki that serves as a customer FAQ for your business?
+Is it an online wiki?
 Or are you looking to create an internal knowledgebase to facilitate knowledge sharing among employees?

-Once you have decided on what to create, it’s time to go ahead and create one.
+Once you have taken the decision, it’s time to go ahead and create one.

 Still, not sure?

-For now, it’s time to move on to our second point that focusses on the nitty-gritty of “creating the knowledgebase”.
+For now, it’s time to move on to our second point that focuses on the nitty-gritty of “creating the knowledgebase”.

 2) Creating the Knowledge Base: How to Nail the Process!